p0l1t1c1an/IAState-Classwork/CprE430/Notes/Week9/TCP/Readme.md

 ### Data Transfer
 - Seq number is the number of bytes
 - Flow control by credit allocation
+    - Set window size (how much data sent)
-    - Can only send so much data unacknowledged by recv
+    - Can only send WS data unacknowledged by recv
+    - Have to wait for data to be acked to send more

 ![data](./tcp_data.png)

 ### Connection Termination

+- A is how much I have sent
+- B is how much you have sent

 ![term](./tcp_term.png)

+- Abrupt termintation
+    - RST Flag
+    - SN and Ack number

 ### Header Format

 ![header](./tcp_header.png)

+- 32 bits across
+- Flags are 6 bits

 ![flags](./tcp_flags.png)